dperher/ai_personal_capstone/README.md

 According to the article Research on expansion and classification of imbalanced data based on SMOTE algorithm (Wang, et.al, 2021), the authors affirm "SMOTE algorithm can improve the classification effect of imbalanced data by randomly generating new minority sample points to increase the imbalance rate to a certain extent.".
 This is the reason why it will be applied to both our training and test sets.

-The article can be consulted on the following URL link: https://www.nature.com/articles/s41598-021-03430-5
+The article can be consulted on the following URL link: https://www.nature.com/articles/s41598-021-03430-5, and the steps to import the `SMOTE()` function is:

+*  `%pip install -U imbalanced-learn`
+*  `from imblearn.over_sampling import SMOTE`

 ## The machine learning models